-Below, we give the nuts and bolts of why the program is real, and works, as well as some extremely important car shopping advice that’s valid regardless of whether you use APA or not.
+Below, we give the nuts and bolts of how the program works as well as some important car shopping advice that's valid regardless of whether you use NEA or not.